 Forms Alternate Registration Method Registration with Paper Forms The fee for a basic registration using one of these forms is $65 payable by check or money order.
 Form CON (continuation sheet for applications) is also still available in paper.
 Paper forms are also available by postal mail upon request.

+Contrail - About Contrail Contrail is a public art project that celebrates shared spaces, helps make bicycling safer and more fun.
+How to Use Contrail Contrail attaches to your bicycles and, as you ride, the device leaves a colorful trail behind you.
+Contrail uses washable, non-toxic chalking fluid made from eco-friendly pigments.
+Chaos Click here to go to Physics Virtual Bookshelf Click here to go to the UPSCALE home page.
+James Gleick subtitled his popular book Chaos with Making a New Science.
+Note the word is "Science," not "Physics."
+The sub-title is quite reasonable.
+However, much of the work on chaotic systems occurs in Physics departments.
 Patents What is a patent?
 A patent is an intellectual property right granted by the Government of the United States of America to an inventor “to exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United States” for a limited time in exchange for public disclosure of the invention when the patent is granted.
 There are three types of patents.
 Utility patents may be granted to anyone who invents or discovers any new and useful process, machine, article of manufacture, or composition of matter, or any new and useful improvement thereof.
 Here is the process for obtaining a utility patent.

+Patent Overview A patent is essentially a limited monopoly whereby the patent holder is granted the exclusive right to make, use, and sell the patented innovation for a limited period of time.
+The U.S. Patent Act, 35 U.S.C. §§ 1 et seq., was enacted by Congress under its Constitutional grant of authority to secure for limited times to inventors the exclusive right to their discoveries.
+See Article I, Section 8, Clause 8.
 Copyright law of the United States The Copyright Law of the United States intends to encourage the creation of art and culture by rewarding authors and artists with a set of exclusive rights.
 Federal Copyright law grants authors and artists the exclusive right to make and sell copies of their works, the right to create derivative works, and the right to perform or display their works publicly.
 These exclusive rights are subject to a time limit, and generally expire 70 years after the author's death.

 Why Failure Drives Innovation This essay was written by Baba Shiv, Sanwa Bank, Ltd. Professor of Marketing at the Stanford Graduate School of Business Failure is a dreaded concept for most business people.
 But failure can actually be a huge engine of innovation for an individual or an organization.
 The trick lies in approaching it with the right attitude and harnessing it as a blessing, not a curse.
 International Copyright International Copyright There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the world.
 Protection against unauthorized use in a particular country depends on the national laws of that country.
 However, most countries offer protection to foreign works under certain conditions that have been greatly simplified by international copyright treaties and conventions.
 There are two principal international copyright conventions, the Berne Convention for the Protection of Literary and Artistic Works (Berne Convention) and the Universal Copyright Convention (UCC).